krakendinosaur/php-simple-querybuilder/README.md

 ### With Specified Columns

 There are two ways you can declare columns.
-As an array or simple parameters.
+As simple parameters or an array.

 Code: